inv4fee2020/pli_node_conf/node_backup_restore.md

 ### What files are backed up?

 The following details clarify what we are backing up, but as part of the process all files are compressed using gunzip and then gpg encrypted
-####   - Conf files;
+####   - Conf files
 All files in you $HOME folder with the _'plinode'_ prefix are selected for backup.
 This covers the following as an example;

-    - node & backup vars files
+>    - node & backup vars files
-    - exported node recovery keys json files
+>    - exported node recovery keys json files

-####   - Database files;
+####   - Database files
-Using the inbuilt postgres database utility, we take a full backup of the plugin node database *_"plugin_mainnet_db"_*, which produces a single sql data file.
+Using the inbuilt postgres database utility, we take a full backup of the plugin node database **"plugin_mainnet_db"**, which produces a single sql data file.

 ####   - File Encryption
 As touched on above, all compressed backup files are gpg encrypted.
-The process follows the same approach as the actual node installation whereby the _KEYSTORE PASSWORD_ is used to secure the backup files.
+The process follows the same approach as the actual node installation whereby the **_KEYSTORE PASSWORD_** is used to secure the backup files.

 As you are already expected to have this password securely stored in your password manager / key safe, it was the logical method to employ rather than creating another strong password to have to store & document.

 ### Where are my backup files stored?

-When you manually run the backup script, the file are always written to the folder named "plinode_backups" which itself is located at the Root '/' folder.
+When you manually run the backup script, the file are always written to the folder named **"plinode_backups"** which itself is located at the Root '/' folder.

 ### When should I run the backup script?